IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 * they are signed by an equivalent End Entity (same trusted CA and same Subject Name) as the "root" MUD file.

 Section 5.2 of {{RFC3986}} details many cases for calculating the Base-URI.

-The test is simplified to: remove everything to the right of the last (rightmost) "/" in the URL of "root" MUD  file URL, and the proposed new URL.
-The resulting two strings MUST be identical.
+Section 3.3 of {{RFC3986}} explains how the different parts of the URL are described.
+As explained in that section, a _path_ component consists of a series of _segment_ seperated by slash ("/") characters.
+The new URL is considered acceptable if it contains the same series of segments in its path, excepting that the last segment may be different.

 For a simple example, if the canonical MUD-URL is http://example.com/hello/there/file.json then any URL that starts with http://example.com/hello/there/ would be acceptable, such as http://example.com/hello/there/revision2.json.

+## Big Changes to the MUD URL

-Once this new MUD file is accepted, then the MUD-URL attribute in this file becomes the new canonical MUD file.
+Once a new MUD file is accepted, either by reloading an existing file from the same URL, or via the Small Changes mechanism described above, then the MUD-URL attribute in this file becomes the new canonical MUD file.
+The contained MUD-URL attribute in the file need not be related in any way to the existing MUD-URL.

 As a result, any subsequent updates MUST be relative to the new MUD-URL in this file.

 This rule enables the location of the MUD file to change over time based upon the needs of the organization.

 ## Merger, Acquisitions and Key Changes